sourcebox/clap-test-host/README.md

           If multiple plugins matching the given ID were found on the filesystem, this should be used in conjunction with the `--bundle-path` (`-b`) parameter to specify which file to load the plugin from.

+  -m, --midi-port <PORT_NO>
+          Opens the MIDI input with the given port number instead of the last one.

   -h, --help
           Print help (see a summary with '-h')